mozilla-services/syncstorage-rs/docs/src/introduction.md

 **Updating the emulator version:** The emulator version is pinned in two places, each marked with `SPANNER_EMULATOR_VER`:

-- `docker/docker-compose.spanner.yaml` — used for e2e/integration tests (currently pinned to a specific version to avoid ZetaSQL query engine errors; see the comment there before bumping)
+- `docker/docker-compose.spanner.yaml` — used for e2e/integration tests
 - `.github/workflows/main-workflow.yml` — used for CI unit tests

-When upgrading, update both and verify that neither the ZetaSQL issue nor any new regressions appear in CI.
+Both should always be set to the same version.
+When upgrading, update both and verify no regressions appear in CI.

 ##### Quick Setup Using prepare-spanner.sh